 The situation of Japanese ME/CFS patients has long been unknown outside Japan.
 Most Japanese patients lack the English skills to access online information from abroad.
 Amidst this isolation, the Japanese government and medical profession have continued to neglect the disease as a “fatigue” illness with psychogenic factors for the past 30 years.
 It is also the story of Japan ME Association, founded by Mieko Shinohara, who fell ill with ME while studying abroad in the United States, and patients’ efforts to create much-needed change.

-Recommended by the Japan Medical Association president and the former Japanese Society for Neurology president and receiving the strong support of patients and doctors alike, it is our hope that in sharing the documentary, Japan can begin to join the international ME/CFS community to advocate for patients’ lives.
+Recommended by the president of the Japan Medical Association and the former president of the Japanese Society for Neurology, and receiving the strong support of patients and doctors alike, we hope that by sharing the documentary, Japan can join the international ME/CFS community to advocate for patients’ lives.